mepLAKES/FoodWeb_baselines/README.md

    - `lentic_data/` contains the data used in the model for lentic systems.

-    __FW_ID__  site identifier. can be related to the site name and other characteristics from the ISOFRESH dataset (Bouletreau et al, in revision), __Resource-Habitat__ typical habitat of the organisms used as baselines (Benthic or Pelagic), __Resource_trophic_group__ trophic group of the organisms used as baselines (Primary_resource or Primary_consumer), __d13C_baseline__ and __d15N_baseline__ isotopic values of the baselines used in the model (in per mil),
+    __FW_ID__  site identifier. can be related to the site name and other characteristics from the ISOFRESH dataset (Bouletreau et al, 2025), __Resource-Habitat__ typical habitat of the organisms used as baselines (Benthic or Pelagic), __Resource_trophic_group__ trophic group of the organisms used as baselines (Primary_resource or Primary_consumer), __d13C_baseline__ and __d15N_baseline__ isotopic values of the baselines used in the model (in per mil),